You want to become a breeder?

 Of course, your kennel is part of your breeding programme!
 Think of a kennel name that is unique in the wolfdog scene.
 There are no limits to your imagination here.
 Together with a logo and a short description of who is behind your kennel name, what you breed and what makes your kennel so special, you can register your kennel.
 If you need help creating a logo, please get in touch with us and we can help direct you to the right professionals.

-Alternatively, if you have decided in favour of a mentor litter, please get in touch with the breeding committee!
+Alternatively, if you have decided in favour of a mentor litter, please get in touch with the board!

 Step 4